 - (a) Any request for legal representation will be accommodated (Wis.
-Stat. § 164.02(1)(b)). - Involved NPD Officers shall not be permitted to meet collectively or in a group with an attorney and/or representative prior to providing a formal interview or report. - (a) This is intended to maintain the integrity of the investigation. - (b) The intent is the involved officers are separate during meetings with attorney's and/or representatives. - Requests from involved non-NPD officers should be referred to their employing agency.

-- (b) Discussions with licensed attorneys will be considered privileged as attorney-client communications. - (c) Discussions with agency representatives will be privileged only as to the discussion of non-criminal information. - (d) A licensed psychotherapist shall be provided by the Department to each involved NPD officer.
+Stat. § 164.02(1)(b)). - Involved NPD officers shall not be permitted to meet collectively or in a group with an attorney or any representative prior to providing a formal interview or report. - 2.
+Requests from involved non-NPD officers should be referred to their employing agency. - (b) Discussions with licensed attorneys will be considered privileged as attorney-client communications. - (c) Discussions with agency representatives will be privileged only as to the discussion of non-criminal information. - (d) A licensed psychotherapist shall be provided by the Department to each involved NPD officer.
 A licensed psychotherapist may also be provided to any other affected NPD members, upon request. - 1.
-Interviews with a licensed psychotherapist will be considered privileged. - An interview or session with a licensed psychotherapist may take place prior to the member providing a formal interview or report.
-However, involved members shall not be permitted to consult or meet collectively or in a group with a licensed psychotherapist prior to providing a formal interview or report. - 3.
+Interviews with a licensed psychotherapist will be considered privileged. - 2.
+An interview or session with a licensed psychotherapist may take place prior to the member providing a formal interview or report.
+However, involved members

+- shall not be permitted to consult or meet collectively or in a group with a licensed psychotherapist prior to providing a formal interview or report. - 3.
 A separate fitness-for-duty exam may also be required (see the Fitness for Duty Policy). - (e) Although the Department will honor the sensitivity of communications with peer counselors, there is no legal privilege to such communications.
 Peer counselors are cautioned against discussing the facts of any incident with an involved or witness officer.